Gaslighting is one of the most damaging forms of psychological manipulation because it targets something fundamental: your trust in your own mind.

 Christmas parties and end-of-year functions

-“He’s consistently unavailable between 6–9pm on Tuesdays and Thursdays.
+Example: “He’s consistently unavailable between 6–9pm on Tuesdays and Thursdays.
 He claims he’s at the gym, but the gym closes at 8pm.
 The Uber charges to other suburbs always appear on those nights.”

 With this kind of information, the PI can plan surveillance around high-probability times rather than guessing.